 House Order of the Wendish Crown

-The Grand Ducal House Order of the Wendish Crown is the most senior order of the
+The Grand Ducal House Order of the Wendish Crown is the oldest and most senior order

-House of Mecklenburg.
-The order was jointly instituted on 12 May 1864 by Grand Duke
+of the House of Mecklenburg.
+It was jointly instituted on 12 May 1864 by Grand Duke

 Friedrich Wilhelm of Mecklenburg-

-As the Wendish Crown is a house order and as such attached to the grand ducal house
+As the Wendish Crown is a house order and as such attached to the House of Mecklenburg

 rather than the state, successive heads of the House’s of Mecklenburg-